Prince Henry, Duke of Gloucester: Military career

-Following his brother's abdication and the accession of his brother the Duke of York as George VI, Prince Henry was effectively retired from active duty, and received a ceremonial promotion to major-general on 1 January 1937, skipping three ranks.
-He continued to serve as a personal aide-de-camp to the new King, receiving this appointment on 1 February.
+Following his brother's abdication and the accession of his brother the Duke of York as George VI, Henry was effectively retired from active duty, and received a ceremonial promotion to major-general on 1 January 1937, skipping three ranks.
+He was also granted a Royal Air Force commission as air vice-marshal the same day.
+He continued to serve as a personal aide-de-camp to the new king, receiving this appointment on 1 February.
 On 12 March, he received the colonelcy of his former regiment, the 10th Royal Hussars, along with the colonelcies of the Royal Inniskilling Fusiliers and the Gordon Highlanders.
 On 28 May, he received an honorary appointment as a captain in the Royal Naval Volunteer Reserve (RNVR), followed by his appointment on 10 November to the honorary colonelcies of the Ceylon Planters' Rifle Corps and the Ceylon Light Infantry (now the Sri Lanka Light Infantry).

 Following the outbreak of World War II, he joined the British Expeditionary Force, and was appointed as a Chief Liaison Officer on 4 September 1939.
-In January 1940, he was appointed to the colonelcies of the Ulster Anti-Aircraft Regiments, the Royal Artillery, and the Territorial Army.
+In January 1940, he was appointed to the colonelcies of the Ulster Anti-Aircraft Regiments of the Royal Artillery in the Territorial Army.
 He was slightly wounded in 1940 when his staff car was attacked from the air.
 In August 1940, he was appointed Chief Liaison Officer, GHQ Home Forces.
-He also became second-in-command of the 20th Armoured Brigade that year, and was promoted to lieutenant-general on 17 September 1941.
+He also became second-in-command of the 20th Light Armoured Brigade that year, and was promoted to lieutenant-general on 17 September 1941.
 On 27 October 1944, he was promoted to the rank of full general.